 What are the best mandolins you can currently find?
 Why should you choose a particular model?
 How long does it take to learn this instrument?
-And many other questions might be going through your mind.
-Let’s answer them all!
+These and many other questions might be going through your mind, so let’s answer them all!

 List of the Best Mandolins:

 - Rogue RM-100A A-Style Mandolin Sunburst – Best Overall

 - Ibanez M510DVS Mandolin – Best Beginner Mandolin

 - Kentucky KM-140 Standard A-Model Mandolin – Best Affordable Mandolin